 Policy reference: FA Guide 126.96.36.199 Mandatory Continuous Adjustment of FTB Instalments

-Situations where a past period claim may be preferable to instalments - FTB & CCB fee reductions
+Situations where a past period claim for FTB may be preferable to instalments

-There are some situations where an individual may be unable to estimate their and/or their partner's income because the effect of a financial change on their taxable income is too complex to estimate.
-If this is the case, the individual should consider claiming FTB and/or CCB for the past period through Centrelink if they can afford to wait for payment.
+There are some situations where it may be difficult for an individual to accurately estimate their and/or their partner's income because the effect of a financial change on their taxable income is too complex to estimate.
+If this is the case, the individual should consider claiming FTB for the past period through Centrelink if they can afford to wait for payment.

 Explanation: Estimating an individual's, or their partner's, income may be difficult if they expect to receive one of the following types of payment: